zohaib87/xe-plugin/readme.txt

 = 1.1.0 =

-* New Added: Sample custom post types and taxonomies.
+* New: Added Sample custom post types and taxonomies.
 * Updated: Structure is now more like an MVC Framework.

 = 1.0.0 =